tkalova/Test_Workshop/README.md

-# Maintainers Library Carpentry - LIVIVO Workshop
+# Maintainers - LIVIVO Workshop

 - [Konrad Förstner](https://github.com/konrad)
 - [Rabea Müller](https://github.com/RabeaMue)

-## Library Carpentry
+## Based on Library Carpentry

 [Library Carpentry](https://librarycarpentry.org) is a software and data skills training programme for people working in library- and information-related roles.
 It builds on the work of [Software Carpentry](http://software-carpentry.org/) and [Data Carpentry](http://www.datacarpentry.org/).
 Library Carpentry is an official Lesson Program of [The Carpentries](https://carpentries.org/).